 He chose to spend his life in Adamsville.

 On June 10, 1869, at the age of 24, he married 22-year-old Louise C. Mosier (1847-1895), daughter of German immigrants George A. and Anna (Hahn) Moser and granddaughter of Daniel and Catherine (Wendereling) Moser, a potter who came in 1848 from Zweibrücken, Bavaria.

 Their three known children were Annie E. Ferrell, Clark N. Sturtz and Roland J.H.
 Sturtz.

 John is profiled at length in the 1892 book Biographical and Historical Memoirs of Muskingum County (Chicago: Goodspeed Publishing Co.).
 The newlyweds settled in Adamsville.
 Said the Biographical and Historical Memoirs book, they "followed farming and teaming for a time, when Mr. Sturtz sold out and moved on a farm in Adams township, lived there one year when he moved to Hayworth farm, where he lived fourteen yeas.
 On this farm he erected a good house and barn in 1877 and 1878.
 In 1890 he moved to Adamsville, where he had opened a hardware store in 1889 in company with J.A.
 Snoots. this was the first hardware store in Adamsville, and they built up a good trade.
-In 1892 Mr. Sturtz retired and the business is now conducted by Ferrell Bros.
-In 1890, in connection with his other business, Mr. Sturtz opened a hotel in Adamsville, which has been very successful."
+In 1892 Mr. Sturtz retired and the business is now conducted by Ferrell Bros."

 He and Louise were members of the Good Hope Evangelical Lutheran Church, where he volunteered as an elder, deacon and Sunday School superintendent.
 He also served in the elected office of township trustee for a time.